tidyverse/tidyverse.org/content/blog/dplyr-1-2-0/index.md

 </div>

-But everything else works the same.
+Then everything else works the same.

 ### Unmatched cases